 Some Amarone wines regale hints of cocoa and chocolate, often combined with subtle notes of spices, tobacco, and coffee in bottles of a greater age.
 The higher the intensity of cocoa in a dessert, the more firmly structured the wine needs to be, so as not to contrast with the sugar in the chocolate, otherwise it would come across as acidic on the palate.
 For this same reason, it is worth remembering never pairing dry wines and spumante brut with chocolate.

 A superb affinity springs from the structural contrast with cheese varieties such as mature Taleggio, Reblochon, Murazzano and Pecorino di Fossa.
-An aged cheese of cow’s milk such as a 36-month Parmigiano Reggiano demands velvety wines which are able to penetrate and moisten the chalky cheese fiber, and sufficiently alcoholic to dry the juices forming in the oral cavity.
+An aged cheese of cow’s milk such as a 36-month Parmigiano Reggiano demands velvety wines which are able to penetrate and moisten the chalky cheese fibre, and sufficiently alcoholic to dry the juices forming in the oral cavity.

-Amarone is a superb wine for BBQ enthusiasts, too, owing to its excellent suite of spicy notes for pairing with the sweet and smoky flavors of numerous dishes such as pulled pork, spare ribs, and barbecue glazed ham.
+Amarone is a superb wine for BBQ enthusiasts, too, owing to its excellent suite of spicy notes for pairing with the sweet and smoky flavours of numerous dishes such as pulled pork, spare ribs, and barbecue glazed ham.
 Grilled red meats such as a succulent Black Angus T-Bone or the traditional Florentine Chianina steak share a particular tendency to take on a “bitterness” typical of barbecued meats, so they require a fruity red wine that is velvety and full-bodied, one that is able to dry the pronounced juiciness of the meat with a good tannin and mitigate the presence of sweet notes with its acidity and freshness: the fattier the dish, the more it calls for an increased dose of tannins and structure.

 We have pointed out that Amarone is devoid of sweetness, but it combines smoothness with the exuberance of its tannins: this is a wine that will not go unnoticed when it is served.
 It must never be paired with any dish of mixed fried ingredients, nor with salmon: the former would evidence its metallic notes and the second would be completely drowned.